ADI (Advanced Digital Innovation)

 Senior Software Engineer (Server) – June 2016 to Present

 Senior Software Engineer – Aug 2011 to May 2016

 This role involved developing real-time virtual training environments for radiotherapy (cancer treatment).
 Programming was mainly done in C++, using OpenGL for graphics.
 A full installation would allow learners to work with a life-size simulation of a treatment room, using real clinical data to visualise patients and their internal organs in 3d.

 For full details, see my Vertual portfolio page.

-Bonus factoid: I also narrated Vertual’s promotional videos.
+Bonus factoid: I also narrated some of Vertual’s promotional videos.

 Technical Consultant – Oct 2010 to Aug 2011

 Part-time role providing technical guidance, programming, and voice acting for a small startup project.
 We developed a prototype for an interactive graphic novel to pitch to potential investors.
 The main project was coded in ActionScript, but I was also responsible for designing and implementing a WYSIWYG editor in C#.